 A person can become infected when these spores enter the bloodstream through a cut or deep wound.
-The spores release the bacteria, which then spread throughout the body and produce a toxin called tetanospasmin.
+The bacteria spores then spread to the central nervous system and produce a toxin called tetanospasmin.
 This toxin is a poison that blocks the nerve signals from your spinal cord to your muscles.
 This can lead to severe muscle spasms.

 Tetanus infection has been associated with:

 - puncture wounds from piercings, tattoos, or injection drug use, or injury (such as stepping on a nail)

 - wounds contaminated with dirt, feces, or saliva

 Tetanus is not contagious from person to person.
 The infection occurs worldwide, but is more common in hot, damp climates with rich soil, and in densely populated areas.